intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 To further optimize TorchScript performance, Intel® Extension for PyTorch\* supports transparent fusion of frequently used operator patterns such as Conv2D+ReLU and Linear+ReLU.
 For more detailed information, check `Graph Optimization <features/graph_optimization.md>`_.

 Compared to eager mode, graph mode in PyTorch normally yields better performance from optimization methodologies such as operator fusion.
 Intel® Extension for PyTorch* provides further optimizations in graph mode.
-We recommend you take advantage of Intel® Extension for PyTorch* with `TorchScript <https://pytorch.org/docs/stable/jit.html>`_.
-You may wish to run with the `torch.jit.trace()` function first, since it generally works better with Intel® Extension for PyTorch* than using the `torch.jit.script()` function.
+We recommend taking advantage of Intel® Extension for PyTorch* with `TorchScript <https://pytorch.org/docs/stable/jit.html>`_.
+You may wish to run with the ``torch.jit.trace()`` function first, since it generally works better with Intel® Extension for PyTorch* than using the ``torch.jit.script()`` function.
 More detailed information can be found at the `pytorch.org website <https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html#tracing-modules>`_.

 .. toctree::
    :hidden: